brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 That said, Druids have famously low survivability, so they’ll have a harder time maintaining their concentration than a class with better defenses (like the Wizard and Warlock, also ranking highly on this list).
 They can wear armor, but with the restriction of not being able to wear metal armor, their armor class is lower than you might think.

 Druids also have a lot of amazing spells that require concentration, which means you’d be giving those up to maintain the summon.
-While Druids don’t get any core class features that make them better summoners, though, some subclasses do really help.
+While Druids don’t get any core class features that make them better summoners, though, some subclasses do help.

 The Circle of the Shepherd subclass is all about summoning and boosting the power of all of the creatures that you summon, meaning you can have a small zoo of animals fighting for you with the Conjure Animals spell.
 This subclass is probably a top pick for a summoner subclass, so that alone gets a lot of points.
 Bear in mind, though, that this subclass is notorious for making combat last longer.